sst/guide/_chapters/add-support-for-es6-javascript.md

 ---
 layout: post
-title: Add Support for ES6 Javascript
+title: Add Support for ES6 JavaScript
 date: 2016-12-30 12:00:00
 ---

-By default, Lambda only supports a specific version of Javascript.
-It doesn't have an up-to-date NodeJs engine allowing us to use Node’s ES6 capabilities.
-Because we will be coding in ES6 syntax in React on the frontend, it would make sense to follow the same syntax on the backend and have a transpiler to compile it down to the Lambda supported version.
+By default, AWS Lambda only supports a specific version of JavaScript.
+It doesn't have an up-to-date Node.js engine.
+And looking a bit further ahead, we'll be using a more advanced flavor of JavaScript in the frontend called ES6.
+So it would make sense to follow the same syntax on the backend and have a transpiler to compile it down to the Lambda supported version for us.

-In this chapter, we are going to enable ES6 capabilities by setting up Babel and Webpack for the project.
-If you would like to code with Lambda's default Javascript version, you can skip this chapter.
-Note you will not be able to use the sample code in the later chapters, as they are written in ES6 syntax.
+In this chapter, we are going to enable ES6 capabilities by setting up [Babel](https://babeljs.io) and [Webpack](https://webpack.github.io) to transpile and package our project.
+If you would like to code with Lambda's default JavaScript version, you can skip this chapter.
+But you will not be able to directly use the sample code in the later chapters, as they are written in ES6 syntax.

-### Install NodeJS Dependencies
+### Install Babel and Webpack

-At the root of the project, run
+{% include code-marker.html %} At the root of the project, run.

 {% highlight bash %}
 $ npm install --save-dev \